 Manny’s retirement was only temporary, however, as he signed with Oakland for the 2012 season.
 Ramirez served the 50 game suspension that he had earned with the Rays, played a few games in AAA and then asked to be released from the A’s when he was kept off of the Major League roster.

-For now, it seems that Manny Ramirez may be done with the game of baseball…or maybe he isn’t.
-It may not really matter whether Ramirez wants to play anymore, because there cannot possibly be too many teams that want an aging slugger whose best years are far behind him and has a history of quitting on every team that he has ever played for.
+For now, it seems that Manny Ramirez may be done with the game of baseball, but It may not really matter whether Ramirez wants to play anymore, because there cannot possibly be too many teams that want an aging slugger whose best years are far behind him and has a history of quitting on every team that he has ever played for.

 Every team but the Indians, that is.